SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 To chose between weak and unowned references, it is helpful to think of what guarantees you want the compiler to make for you.
-For weak reference,
+For a weak reference,
-Swift guarantees that accessing the value never violates memory safety and never causes a runtime error.
+Swift guarantees that accessing its value never violates memory safety and never causes a runtime error.
 At runtime,
-Swift keeps track of whether the referenced object has been deallocated, so it can set the value to ``nil``.
+Swift keeps track of whether the referenced object has been deallocated, so it can set the value of the weak reference to ``nil``.
 A safe unowned reference makes a smaller guarantee: accessing it never violates memory safety.
-Because the value is never set to ``nil``,
-Swift doesn't need to do as much runtime work.
+Because the value of an unowned reference is never set to ``nil``, Swift doesn't need to do as much runtime work.
 An unsafe unowned reference removes even the guarantee of memory safety, which means Swift doesn't need to do any runtime work